slochower/motor-like-properties-response/manuscript.md

 ![](images/figure-s4.png){#fig:figure-s4 width=20cm}

 Increasing the catalytic rate increases the number of torsions that have directional flux above a threshold, but this effect saturates at large values for the catalytic rate.
-The saturating effect is shown in one of the `jupyter` notebooks linked in the [GitHub](https://github.com/GilsonLabUCSD/nonequilibrium/) site listed in the acknowledgments.
+The [GitHub](https://github.com/GilsonLabUCSD/nonequilibrium/) site listed in the acknowledgments contains a [`jupyter` notebook](https://github.com/GilsonLabUCSD/nonequilibrium/blob/418bd87da31165c8a0e5105b005bb24bfc06fe39/supplementary-information.ipynb) that shows the saturating effect undering the heading "How does changing the catalytic rate change the flux results?".
 For the $\chi_2$ dihedral angle in Thr175 of ADK, flux as a function of catalytic rate from $k_\text{cat} = 0 \,\text{s}^{-1}$ to $k_\text{cat} = 1000 \,\text{s}^{-1}$ is shown.

 ![Directional flux as a function of catalytic rate for a particular torsion in ADK.](images/flux-vs-catalytic-rate.png){#fig:flux-vs-catalytic-rate width=10cm}